Preppr Technical Specifications

 Document Processing

-Preppr leverages Unstructured.io for its document chat features.
+Preppr leverages Unstructured.io for its document analysis and chat features, collectively named Ask Preppr.
 Any content processed by Unstructured.io follows their privacy and data handling guidelines.
 Unstructured.io does not retain inputs or outputs after the completion of the batch or API request, unless we specifically instruct them to do so (which we have not).
 Furthermore, they do not use your inputs or outputs to develop or improve their services or offerings.

 Security and Access Control

 Preppr employs robust role-based permissions to ensure that only authorized employees and vetted third-party contractors can access specific data.
-User authentication and identity management are handled through AWS Cognito, which provides secure user sign-up, sign-in, and multi-factor authentication (MFA) capabilities.
-Cognito also enables global user sign-out to ensure sessions are securely terminated across all devices when needed.
+User authentication and identity management are handled through AWS Cognito, which supports secure user sign-up, sign-in, and multi-factor authentication (MFA) using either email-based verification codes or time-based one-time passwords (TOTP) via authenticator apps.

 To facilitate stateless authentication, JSON Web Tokens (JWT) are used.
-JWTs are signed and verified using AWS Cognito's integrated encryption, ensuring data integrity and secure access to protected resources.
-Tokens are stored securely in cookies, adhering to best practices like httpOnly, sameSite, and secure configurations, to prevent unauthorized access and tampering.
+JWTs are signed and verified using AWS Cognito’s integrated encryption, ensuring data integrity and secure access to protected resources.
+Tokens are securely stored in cookies using best practices such as httpOnly, sameSite, and secure flags to mitigate unauthorized access or tampering.

-Session management is further reinforced with database-backed sessions, where session tokens are periodically validated and updated.
-Expired or invalid sessions are automatically cleared, ensuring users are required to reauthenticate for continued access.
+Session management is further reinforced with database-backed session validation.
+Expired or invalid sessions are automatically purged, requiring users to reauthenticate to regain access.